Deciphering 'What' and 'Where' Visual Pathways from Spectral Clustering of Layer-Distributed Neural Representations: Related Work

 \textbf{Interpretability.} Grad-CAM~\cite{selvaraju2017grad}, layer-wise relevance propagation~\cite{montavon2019layer}, and guided backpropagation~\cite{springenberg2014striving} provide heuristics to visualize the responsibility of different input spatial regions for predictions of a deep neural network.
 Other approaches visualize attention matrices to find salient input regions for NLP~\cite{clark2019does,kovaleva2019revealing} and vision~\citep{xu2015show, chefer2021generic,chefer2021transformer} tasks.
 Chen~\etal~\cite{chen2023beyond} find evidence of depth information inside Stable Diffusion.
 Yet, visualizing and interpreting neural network behavior remains a challenging problem due to the distributed nature of the representations they learn~\cite{szegedy2013intriguing}.

-\textbf{Spectral clustering of neural features.} TokenCut~\cite{wang2022tokencut}, MaskCut~\cite{wang2023cut}, and DSM~\cite{Melas-Kyriazi_2022_CVPR} define affinity graphs on top of the final features of a pre-trained DINO~\cite{caron2021emerging} model, and use spectral clustering to segment the original image.
+\textbf{Spectral clustering of neural features.} TokenCut~\cite{wang2022tokencut}, MaskCut~\cite{wang2023cut}, and DSM~\cite{Melas-Kyriazi_2022_CVPR} define affinity graphs using final features of a pre-trained DINO~\cite{caron2021emerging} model, and use spectral clustering to segment the original image.
 We take inspiration from these approaches and utilize them as baselines for experimental comparison.
-Our analysis methodology differs in being global and accounting for features throughout the network, rather than restricted to a single layer.
-To enable this, we develop a corresponding technical innovation and optimize a more complicated spectral clustering objective via gradient descent, instead of employing a standard eigensolver.
-This strategy yields improvements on extracting regions from pre-trained DINO.
-More significantly, our global analysis enables extraction of region structure from models such as CLIP~\citep{radford2021learning} and Stable Diffusion~\citep{rombach2022high}, which are not explicitly trained for image correspondence, allowing them to be repurposed for unsupervised semantic segmentation.
+Our methodology differs in being global and accounting for features throughout the network, rather than restricted to one layer.

 \textbf{Neuroscience perspectives on visual processing streams.} Trevarthen~\cite{trevarthen1968two} and Schneider~\cite{schneider1969two} propose the concept of separate visual processing pathways in the brain for localization (`where') and discrimination (`what').
 Mishkin~\etal~\cite{ mishkin1983object} review evidence for this specialization of processing in the monkey, while subsequent work examines specialized pathways in terms of perception and action~\cite{goodale1992separate}, as well as spatial memory and navigation~\cite{kravitz2011new}.
 While these ideas motivate our investigation into information stored in the key, query, and value vectors distributed throughout a Transformer architecture, the question of relevance (if any) to biological vision systems is beyond our scope.